shanet/Crypto-Example/README.md

 ## Usage

-You must have OpenSSL installed before building.
+You must have a recent version of OpenSSL installed before building.

 ```
 $ make